 Drakenstein Municipality has commenced with the establishment of a public-private partnership.
-The Waste to Energy Project is in the process of being externally assessed as prescribed by Section 78(3) of the Local Government: Municipal Systems Act.
+The Waste to Energy Project is in the process of being externally assessed as prescribed by Section 78(3) of the Local Government: Municipal Systems Act, 2000 (Act 32 of 2000).